 The concert was a sell out last year, and this year we fully expect the same success; so ensure you get your tickets early to avoid disappointment – it is a concert not to be missed.

-They will be followed by an exciting and varied group of local young musicians, all on the cusp of their professional careers:
+They will be followed by an exciting and varied group of local musicians, already in a professional or on the cusp of it: